Asphox/eMinitel/README.md

 ## Description
 eMinitel is a Minitel emulator for Windows and Linux.

-The Minitel (Médium intéractif par numérisation d'information téléphonique) is an old french Videotex service, prior the World Wide Web.
+The Minitel (Médium intéractif par numérisation d'information téléphonique) is an old french terminal connected to Videotex services, prior the World Wide Web.

 Historically accessible with a telephone line, Orange (ex-France Telecom) closed the service in 2012.